jonlpersson/ed-latimore/site/_posts/2022-06-25-business-and-life-lessons-from-the-notorious-b-i-g-s-10-crack-commandments.md

 The only thing that will make a person hate you more than doing better than them is if you openly display and celebrate your success.

 What starts as mere envy often transforms into outright sabotage of your life and career.
-The motivation for this hate stems from a scarcity mentality and a lack of competitive drive.&nbsp;
+The motivation for this hate stems from a scarcity mentality and a lack of competitive drive.

 ***\[Read: [The 5 reasons why people hate you](/why-you-have-haters-even-if-you-arent-an-asshole/)\]***

-The scarcity mentality makes a person believe that everything is a zero-sum game.&nbsp;
+The scarcity mentality makes a person believe that everything is a zero-sum game.

 Your victory in life automatically means their defeat–even if you aren’t in the same field.
 Your continued success activates deeply seeded insecurities about their abilities.